Themakew/best-practices/README.md

 ## Licence

-BestPractices is available under the MIT license.
+BestPractice is available under the MIT license.
 See the LICENSE file for more info.